Press-Play-On-Tape/PrinceOfArabia/README.md

 Open/ closing.
 To activate stand on a tile, or some weight must be applied.
 Switches may reset after a certain amount of time.

 ### Falling tiles
+Step on (from above).
+Can be triggered from below.

 ### Deadly spikes
 Jump over these traps or move very carefully to avoid a spiky end!